Quantum computing: Search problems

 The most well-known example of a problem that allows for a polynomial quantum speedup is unstructured search, which involves finding a marked item out of a list of $n$ items in a database.
 This can be solved by Grover's algorithm using $O(\sqrt{n})$ queries to the database, quadratically fewer than the $\Omega(n)$ queries required for classical algorithms.
 In this case, the advantage is not only provable but also optimal: it has been shown that Grover's algorithm gives the maximal possible probability of finding the desired element for any number of oracle lookups.
+Many examples of provable quantum speedups for query problems are based on Grover's algorithm, including Brassard, Høyer, and Tapp's algorithm for finding collisions in two-to-one functions, and Farhi, Goldstone, and Gutmann's algorithm for evaluating NAND trees.

 Problems that can be efficiently addressed with Grover's algorithm have the following properties: